Poitiers

-The town of Poitiers is centrally placed in the Poitou-Charentes region, of which it is the administrative capital. slightly off the main tourist routes, Poitiers is none the less a town steeped in history and this has resulted in a city with a lovely medieval heart containing numerous sites of interest.
+The town of Poitiers is centrally placed in the Poitou-Charentes region, of which it is the administrative capital.
+Slightly off the main tourist routes, Poitiers is none the less a town steeped in history and this has resulted in a city with a picturesque medieval centre containing numerous sites of interest.

 A brief history of medieval Poitiers